Around the World: Esports in South Korea

 The contributing factors are mostly cultural – similar to other Asian countries, there is a lot of pressure on young people to succeed academically.
 Video games and sports are seen there as a positive way to recover from this stress.

 While in the West there is often prejudice against Esports as a waste of time, the attitude in Asia is quite different.
 In South Korea, Esports are considered a perfectly acceptable hobby and have long since even become part of high school and college education.
-While not all Korean schools video games as a subject, many do – and careers in the Esports industry are viewed no differently than one might imagine a career in media management.
+While not all Korean schools support video games as a subject, many do – and careers in the Esports industry are viewed no differently than one might imagine a career in media management.
 This is a theme that is starting to catch on across Asia.

 Global success

-This grassroots approach to normalizing the Esports industry and nurturing gaming talent in South Korea means that many – Season ed players with years of experience are competing against Western teenagers who have only recently taken up the hobby – so it’s no wonder that many Esports leagues are dominated by Korean players.
+This grassroots approach to normalizing the Esports industry and nurturing talent in South Korea means that many – Season ed players with years of experience are competing against Western teenagers who have only recently taken up the hobby – so it’s no wonder that many Esports leagues are dominated by Korean players.

 Other differences include the way players who succeed are treated.
 Since Esports is considered a national pastime in South Korea, popular players get the same kind of sponsorship deals as a soccer player – they appear in ads, promote products, and so on.